 If Italy is famous for one thing, it’s the cuisine.
 Pasta, pizza, mozzarella – all of this and more can pretty much be found in all four corners of the globe!
 However nothing beats actually trying the authentic cuisine during a holiday to Italy!

 Today I’ll be putting one region in particular under the spotlight – Sicily.
 This vibrant, beautiful island has so much to offer, and excellent cuisine is certainly up there.
 What’s more, the local specialities sometimes reveal parts of a town’s history too!
-Join me on a little culinary journey around Sicily – apologies if I make you peckish though. ;)
+Join me on a little culinary journey of Sicily – apologies if I make you peckish though. ;)

 There are several regions in Sicily that have been awarded the status of Protected Designation of Origin when it comes to wine, but the most famous one by far is Marsala.
 This beautiful seaside town has a long and rich history which has seen it come under control from all sorts of invaders and cultures, but the final invasion so to speak was from an Englishman called John Woodhouse, who arrived here in 1773.
 After discovering the local wine he fell in love with it, promptly seeing a business opportunity in exporting it back to England.
 However if the wine was to survive the long journey across it would have to be fortified, thus giving birth to the Marsala wine we all know and love today.